videojs/videojs-contrib-ads/README.md

 Here's an outline of what a basic ad integration might look like.
 It only plays a single preroll ad before each content video, but does demonstrate the interaction points offered by the ads plugin.

+This is not actually a runnable example, as it needs more information as specified in the code comments.

 ```js
 videojs('video', {}, function() {